-The New York Hall of Science (NYSCI) is the center of the universe when it comes to interactive science.
-Founded at the 1964–65 World’s Fair, NYSCI has grown into one of the area’s leading educational institutions that welcomes droves of students, teachers and families each year.
+The New York Hall of Science is the center of the universe when it comes to interactive science.
+Founded at the 1964-65 World’s Fair, NYSCI has grown into one of the area’s leading educational institutions.
+It welcomes droves of students, teachers and families each year.

 NYSCI is always buzzing with activity.
-Here are a few of the exhibits currently on display, including the museum’s main summer attraction, “Above and Beyond,” which runs through Sept.
-8.
+Here are a few of the museum’s main exhibits and attractions that are a must-see during any visit.

 The Design Lab is a drop-in space where visitors can explore, build and create.
-It has various activity spaces,where visitors are challenged to find solutions to real-world problems.
+It has various activity spaces, where guests are challenged to find solutions to real-world problems.
 Explainers are stationed throughout the Design Lab should guests need any help solving a challenge.
-Explainers are young men and women, ages 14 to 24, from the community who work on the museum floor, interacting with the public and helping visitors to understand the science behind the exhibits and demonstrations.
+Explainers are young men and women (ages 14 to 24) from the community who work on the museum floor, interacting with the public and helping visitors to understand the science behind the exhibits and demonstrations.
 Since 1986, NYSCI’s Science Career Ladder has enabled more than 4,000 students to serve as Explainers to gain work experience while being exposed to a wide array of STEM career and college pathways.

 The activities at Design Lab are frequently changed based on experimentation, reflection, and feedback from guests.
 This makes each trip to the Design Lab – and to NYSCI – a unique one.